Tennessee vs. Virginia: Odds, spread, over/under - September 2

 Tennessee vs. Virginia: Odds, spread, over/under and other Vegas lines - September 2

-The No. 12 Tennessee Volunteers (0-0) take on the Virginia Cavaliers (0-0) at Nissan Stadium in Nashville, Tennessee on September 2, 2023, starting at 12:00 PM ET, airing on ABC.
-The Volunteers are favored by 28 points in the game.
-An over/under of 56.5 points has been set for the contest.
+Nissan Stadium in Nashville, Tennessee will play host to the No. 12 Tennessee Volunteers (0-0) and the Virginia Cavaliers (0-0) on September 2, 2023, starting at 12:00 PM ET, airing on ABC.
+The Volunteers are a 28-point favorite in the matchup.
+The over/under in this contest is 56.5 points.

-You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Tennessee vs. Virginia matchup in this article.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Tennessee vs. Virginia matchup in this article.

 Tennessee vs. Virginia Game Info